legendschwab/cmor438individual/Supervised Machine Learning/4. Neural Networks/README.md

 **Neural Networks** is a multi-layer representation of the perceptron model.
+It is a supervised machine learning that can perform both regression and classification tasks.

 ![photo](https://www.qtravel.ai/wp-content/uploads/2023/07/sieci-neuronowe-grafika-1024x759.png)